petersondrew/serilog-aspnetcore-plus/README.md

                 app.UseExceptionHandler("/Home/Error");
             }

-            app.UseSerilogPlus(); // <-- Add this line
+            app.UseSerilogPlusRequestLogging(); // <-- Add this line

             // Other app configuration
+        }
 ```

-It's important that the `UseSerilogRequestLogging()` call appears _before_ handlers such as MVC.
+It's important that the `UseSerilogPlusRequestLogging()` call appears _before_ handlers such as MVC.
 The middleware will not time or log components that appear before it in the pipeline.
-(This can be utilized to exclude noisy handlers from logging, such as `UseStaticFiles()`, by placing `UseSerilogPlus()` after them.)
+(This can be utilized to exclude noisy handlers from logging, such as `UseStaticFiles()`, by placing `UseSerilogPlusRequestLogging()` after them.)